ericsunplus/windows-cd/README.md

 Open a command window. `cds` can be used just like `cd`, but it maintains a dir history file in <b>%userprofile%\dirstack.txt</b>.

-`cds -l` list entries in the history file with index
+`cds -l` list entries in the history file with index.
+This is also the default behaviour of cds if no argument is given

 `cds -g <regex>` list entries which match the regular expression

 `cds -s <n>` select the nth entry in the directory history

 `cds -c` clean the history file

+`cdg <regex>` go to a parent directory match the regex

 Please see the following example: